Kenworth T600: T680

 Depending on engine options and the load in the trailer, the Kenworth T680 can reach up to 7.2 MPG.
 The T680E is the battery-electric version with 150 miles range.
 The T680 platform is also used in the Toyota hydrogen fuel cell trucks.
+The T680 is available with PACCAR MX-13, Cummins ISX-12 and ISX-15 engine options the ISX-12 and ISX-15 are the only Cummins built engines available for the T680.